thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/configuration.md

 * TOC
 {:toc}

-This guide will help you become familiar with TBMQ configuration files and parameters.
+This guide will help you become familiar with TBMQ {{tbmqSuffix}} configuration files and parameters.
 We **strongly recommend** configuring TBMQ using environment variables.
 This way, you won't need to merge the configuration files when a new platform release arrives.